anamendes23/github_workshop/Instructions.md

 # Dev Tasks

-During your workweek, your team will receive some requests to update a Brazilian Carrot Cake recipe (in this same file, below).
+During your workweek, your team will receive some requests to update a Brazilian Carrot Cake recipe (in the file copied from Template.md).
 Follow the next steps to make those changes.

 I will simulate working with two different people `Ana` and `Banana`.